 We have occasional excursions to local places of interest which often includes a lunch out.
 Transport is provided.
 Places we have been before include Castle Howard, Yorkshire Sculpture Park, Helmsley Walled Garden and The Scarborough Fair Collection & Vintage Transport Museum.
 We attend theatre and musical trips and also to to sight loss specific events such as the 'Sight Village' exhibition.

 Perhaps our most popular trips are thoses where we head to shopping destinations such as Market Days at Northallerton of Beverley; Christmas shopping in York and various garden centres across the region.

 “I loved our trip to the Yorkshire Sculpture Park – it was entertaining, interesting and educational.”

 “I look forward to the shopping trips.
 It makes all the difference having someone with me to take the time to help me and to see the prices.
 The volunteers are all so patient”

-Would you like to continue to use technology despite your sight loss or perhaps you would like to learn more about iOS, Android or Smart Phone devices?
+Would you like to continue to use technology despite your sight loss or perhaps you would like to learn more about iOS, Android or Smart phones and devices?
 Learn more about programmes, apps and accessible features for sight impaired users.

 We can offer advice, information or basic accessibility training.
 One to one clinics are availble so that the sessions are tailored to the individual's needs.